AsBaZa/Hotel-Clustering-v2/js/README.md

 ## Data

-The data of the app is located in this file.
+The data of the app is located in this folder.
  - The file `honESTCLUS.js` is related to the characteristics of the hotels such as category, stratum, province or clustering they belong to.
  - The other 3 files contain the price time-series of the clusters.